 Image credit: harveynorman.ie

 For any small room ideas, hanging mirrors is a simple way to make the area seem larger than it actually is.
-This is due to the way that they bounce and reflect light around the room, creating the illusion of more space.
+This is due to the way that they bounce and reflect light around the room, creating the illusion of more space and adding more light.

 The same goes for a bedroom, kitchen or living room.
 Hanging mirrors opposite any window in these rooms will make the most of any natural and artificial reflected light, making the room brighter.